loenne/homeAutomation/GeneralInfo/readme.txt

 Generalinfo\readme.txt
 --------------------------------

 Software to be used:
 --------------------
-- raspbian (linux variant) operating system on Raspberry Pi-
+- raspbian  : (linux variant) operating system on Raspberry Pi
-- openhab Application for handling website with sitemap,items,rules
+- openhab   : Application for handling website with sitemap,items,rules
+              - Bindings for MQTT
+	      - Telldus
+	      - Google mail
+	      -
-- telldus
+- telldus   : Hardware connector for lamps, buttons....
-- pagekite
+- pagekite  : Remote connect to pie
+- mosquitto : Message broker implementing MQTT protocol.

 Hardware to be used:
 --------------------